DavidVillalobos/octopus-todo/README.md

 * hero-icons

 ## Install dependencies
-To use this version in development you must download the code.
+To use this version in development you must download the [code](https://github.com/DavidVillalobos/octopus-todo/archive/refs/heads/master.zip).
 Then you must install the dependencies like.
 ~~~cmd
 cd octopus-todo
 npm install
 ~~~
-## Usage
+## Features
 The application allows you to create tasks, even if they depend on
 others, it also allows you to schedule and move them according to
 the status.

 ### Author